devrimdemiroz/opentelemetry-browser/README.md

 A traced chrome browser via Selenium Chrome Devtools reporting traces via grafana agent with otlp...
 Own needs and ideas with something almost usable ;)

+Opens a browser containing instructions how to start/stop a trace.
+Similar to .har file but on an opentelemetry backend.

 ![](opentelemetry-browser-architecture.drawio.png)

 ## Quick start

 ### Install chromedriver